faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 We recommend taking a measured approach.
 There is a time for hacking together a sample app to understand a concept.
 There is a time to write a prototype that just needs to prove a business use case.
 There is a time to write heavily trusted code used by many people.

-We take the view that maximizing economic impact is the one that matters most because most developers are involved in professional software development.
-Alternatively, if we are working on non-commercial projects or hobby projects, the economic cost is really our personal free time which we will want to use most effectively.
+We take the view that maximizing economic impact is the goal that matters the most because most developers are involved in professional software development.
+Alternatively, if we are working on non-commercial projects or hobby projects, the economic impact is really our personal free time which we will want to use most effectively.

 We recommend:

 - For Sample apps and concept exploration, just code the app.
 - For Prototype Development, just use the Execution Methodology when we hit problems.
 - For Individual Product Development, from the beginning, run the Analyzer automatically and informally incorporate it into our workflow when we see something important.
-From the beginning write tests but selectively where we get big impact.
+From the beginning write tests but selectively where we would get a big impact.
 - For Team-based Product Development, add in the Process Methodology.
 Start becoming comprehensive with Testing.